elephantscale/kafka-labs/labs/workshop-1-db-streaming-docker.md

 [<< back to main index](../README.md)

-# Lab 11.1: Kafka Use Case: Connecting to MySQL database using Kafka connect
+# Workshop-1: Kafka Use Case: Connecting to MySQL database using Kafka connect

 ### Overview
 We will try to connect with MySql Database over Kafka-connect